Virtual Knotoids in Thickened Surfaces: A review on knotoids

 This construction induces a bijective map between spherical knotoids and simple theta-curves in $S^3$.
-In fact, we have the following theorem. \begin{theorem}\cite{turaev2012knotoids} There is an isomorphism between the semigroup of knotoids in $S^2$ and the semigroup of simple theta-curves in $S^3$. \end{theorem}
+In fact, we have the following theorem. \begin{thm}\cite{turaev2012knotoids} There is an isomorphism between the semigroup of knotoids in $S^2$ and the semigroup of simple theta-curves in $S^3$. \end{thm}